 Stnode Functionality

 As seen throughout Using Roman Datamodels, “node” objects are used to actually handle and store the data for a datamodel.
-Indeed, if one opens an ASDF file with a roman datamodel directly with asdf.open instead of roman_datamodels.datamodels.open, the resulting object stored under the roman attribute will be a DNode object rather than a DataModel object.
+Indeed, if one opens an ASDF file with a roman datamodel directly with asdf.open instead of roman_datamodels.datamodels.open, the resulting object stored under the roman attribute will be a specialized DNode object rather than a DataModel object.
 Thus the stnode, “node” objects form the data storage and manipulation backbone of the roman datamodels.

 Node Types